-It’s important to train dogs so they come back when called for their own safety (and that of others) and to keep them near traffic or when scared (loud barks, fireworks etc).
+It’s important to train dogs so they come back when called for their own safety (and that of others) and to keep them nearby when scared (traffic, loud barks, fireworks etc).
 Most dogs who don’t recall or obey commands, is usually due to lack of trust.
-Dogs naturally love to learn, so learn from the experts, not fashionable TV shows that often use methods not approved of by genuine dog trainers.
+Dogs love to learn, so learn from the experts, not TV shows that often use methods not approved of by genuine dog trainers.
 Also read how to help prevent dog bites.

 The Association of Pet Behaviour Counsellors is a network of friendly professional practitioners who work alongside a vet-led team to help behavioural problems in all species.
 It offers in-person and remote services (including internationally) and has useful free factsheets that you can download (by species and problem).